 Choosing tiles can be a confusing and overwhelming task, especially when it comes to the tile’s finish.
 Often overlooked, there are worlds of difference between a matt and gloss finish, each of which can significantly impact the overall feel of a space.
 Luckily, we pride ourselves on being tile experts, so we have all the information you need to make the right choice for your space.
 Here is our rundown of gloss and matt tiles and the main things to consider when deciding which is right for you.

 Gloss tiles are valued for their smooth, rich surface colour, shiny finish and ease of cleaning.
 They help make small rooms appear bigger and often appear in hallways, kitchens and bathrooms.
 They are a popular choice for cramped or messy spaces and are most often used for wall laying.

-While gloss tiles are known for their bright and shiny appeal, matt tiles are much more subdued, with a dull, matt surface.
-Matt tiles have a natural, rustic style and come in various stone, wood and cement tones.
-Matt tile varieties are most often used for floor laying for their non-slip properties and more recently for walls too!
+While gloss tiles are known for their bright and shiny appeal, matte tiles are much more subdued, with a dull, matt surface.
+Matte tiles have a natural, rustic style and come in various stone, wood and cement tones.
+Matte tile varieties are most often used for floor laying for their non-slip properties and more recently for walls too!

 The lighting of a room or space can have a massive impact on the overall appearance of the tile you choose.
 The biggest difference between the two tiles is glossiness and shine.
 The light reflectivity of the matt tile is very minimal compared to gloss tiles, which have a high light reflectance.
 When choosing your tiles, keep this in mind so you don’t have an overly lit or under-lit room.

-Another big difference between gloss and matt tiles is the overall style the tiles ultimately create.
-Using a matt tile will provide a more calm, subdued and rustic style.
+Another big difference between gloss and matte tiles is the overall style the tiles ultimately create.
+Using a matte tile will provide a more calm, subdued and rustic style.
 On the other hand, a gloss tile is more bright, atmospheric and glamorous.
 Opt for a tile that best matches the overall feel you hope to create in the space or room.